 The New Hampshire legislature web site is www.gencourt.state.nh.us.
 Here, you can find the full text of all bills, find the full list of sponsors of bills and see more detailed status.
 If you have questions about how to use the state website, we would be glad to help.
 Just email us at email@example.com.

-Watch and listen to House and Senate sessions live
+Watch and listen to House and Senate sessions live and archived

 Terms and Abbreviations